Bullet hell: Bullet hell hybrids

 Some games began incorporating bullet hell elements despite being different genres, muddying definitions of what exactly the genre is.
-RPG/bullet hell hybrids include Knights in the Nightmare (2008), Undertale (2015), Nier: Automata (2017) and Deltarune (2018-2025) which have combat systems featuring bullet dodging.
+RPG/bullet hell hybrids include Knights in the Nightmare (2008), Undertale (2015), Nier: Automata (2017) and Deltarune (2018–present) which have combat systems featuring bullet dodging.
 Enter the Gungeon (2016) is a twin-stick shooter roguelike with "smart" bullets.
+Returnal was cited to have injected the bullet hell style into a third-person shooter roguelike.
 Due to the high difficulty of pure bullet hell games, such hybrids open the genre to a new audience who might not have considered trying them otherwise.

 Competitive play

 The competitive bullet hell scene is defined by hyper-fast reflex gameplay with a focus on achieving high scores.
-It has not become an esport due to a lack of human drama, as well as a belief that highly-skilled Japanese players are "gods" of the genre, causing fewer Western players to pick them up.
+Game scholar Alexandra Orlando claims that it has not become an esport due to a lack of human drama, as well as a belief that highly-skilled Japanese players are "gods" of the genre, causing fewer Western players to pick them up.
+Approximately 90% of records are held by Japanese players.

 Bullet heaven

 Bullet heaven or reverse bullet hell are terms for games in which, rather than attempting to dodge enemy projectiles, the player's character or vessel generates the bullets, typically in the manner of an auto shooter, in order to take out waves of enemies while the player moves.
-These games often have the player choose power ups from a random selection to improve attack and passive abilities.
+These games often have the player choose power-ups from a random selection to improve attack and passive abilities.
 Such games became popular with the release of Vampire Survivors in 2022, and include games like Brotato, 20 Minutes Till Dawn, and HoloCure – Save the Fans!.
 A common term for the genre, "survivors-like", stems from the popularity of Vampire Survivors.